microcks/microcks.io/content/documentation/guides/installation/docker-compose.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/get-docker/) on your system.

-In your terminal issue the following commands:
+In your terminal, issue the following commands:

 1. Clone this repository.